ns-rse/git-collaboration/episodes/branching.md

 particular after having added `README.md` to `branch1` and switching back to `main`.

-Also use `glod` alias (or other form of `git log` that shows branches) to show the changes and explain the point at which each of the branches is at with reference to the `*` , the branch names and where they sit and the date/time stamps.
+Also use `glod` alias (or other form of `git log` that shows branches) to show the changes and explain the point at which each of the branches is at with reference to the `*` which denote commits, the branch names and where they sit and the date/time stamps.

-It can be useful at the end to open a second terminal and show the history of the two `git-merge-test` test repositories to show how they differ in terms of branches.
+It can be useful at the end to open a second terminal and show the history of the two `git-merge-test`  and `git-rebase-test` repositories to show how they differ in terms of branches.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::